Electrelane: Axes (2004–2006)

 For their follow up, the mostly instrumental Axes, Electrelane once again returned to Steve Albini's studio in Chicago.
 In the first recording session for Axes, the band played through the entire album in one take.
 This reflected the band's desire to have listeners of the album experience the band's live show.
 Emma Gaze explained the album was recorded "the way we rehearse and practise: we all stand in a circle and it is very relaxed.
 Our previous recording experiences have been with the bass in one room, the drums in a different room, the two guitarists in a different room and then the vocals are done afterwards.
 Obviously it works like that because that is how most bands do it.
 But we just wanted it to sound more live; there is a different kind of energy that comes from playing in the same room."
 Verity Susman said that "We see the record as a continuous piece of music, not a collection of songs.
 It also reflects the way we improvise, moving from one idea to the next without a clear break.
 It's also how we play live."
 The album was released on 9 May 2005 to mixed, but generally positive, reviews.

 As with The Power Out, Electrelane supported Axes with a global tour.
 By now they had toured in the UK, the United States, Canada, France, Germany, the Netherlands, Italy, Switzerland, Sweden, Denmark, Norway, Ireland, Spain, Greece, Turkey, Japan and Australia.
 They both headlined their own tours and supported tours for the Ex and Le Tigre among others; they had also appeared at festivals such as South by Southwest and the ATP Festival.

 No Shouts, No Calls and indefinite hiatus (2006–2007)

 No Shouts, No Calls is Electrelane's fourth studio album, and their first which was entirely digitally recorded and mixed.
-The group began writing material in Berlin's Planet Roc studios in the summer of 2006, at the height of the World Cup.
-During that period, the band became fans of the sport, going so far as to rearrange their recording schedules around the event and including a sample of a match between Hertha BSC Berlin and FC Moskva in the song "Five" on their new album.
+The group began writing material in Berlin's Planet Roc Studio in the summer of 2006, at the height of the World Cup.
+During that period, the band became fans of the sport, going so far as to rearrange their recording schedules around the event and including a sample of a match between Hertha BSC and FC Moskva in the song "Five" on their new album.